jadedjelly/nana-techworld-devops-bootcamp/notes/07_Docker.md

 - In the Nexus module we created nexus on a Droplet, where we had to do the following:
     - Install java
-    - Download and Untar the NExus package
+    - Download and Untar the Nexus package
     - create a Nexus user & give the user permissions
     - then run nexus w/ the nexus user
 - A better way (easier & faster) to run nexus is to run it as a container on a droplet